 Solving Problems in Marketing: It’s Not All About The Formula

-Naturally, you can effectively show people solutions to their problems without using PAS or any other formula.
-But using one of them will help you a lot.
+Naturally, you can show people solutions to their problems without using PAS or any other formula.
+But using one of them will be more effective and can help you a lot.
 It’ll serve you as a roadmap towards creating a converting copy.